-3. Disclosure Officer
+4. Disclosure Officer

-- 3.1 The Managing Director and the Company Secretary have been appointed as the Company's disclosure officers (Disclosure Officers) responsible for implementing and administering this Policy.
-The Disclosure Officers are responsible for all communication with ASX and for making decisions on what should be disclosed publicly under this Policy. - 3.2 In the absence of the Managing Director and Company Secretary, any matters regarding disclosure issues are to be referred to the Chair of the Board.
+- 4.1.
+The Managing Director and the Company Secretary have been appointed as the Company's disclosure officers (the "Disclosure Officers") responsible for implementing and administering this Policy. - 4.2.
+The Disclosure Officers are responsible for all communication with ASX and for making decisions on what should be disclosed publicly under this Policy.
+For material matters requiring continuous disclosure, the Disclosure Officers will consult with the Board to ensure alignment with legal and regulatory obligations.
+The Board retains ultimate decision-making authority on significant disclosures, in accordance with Section 8 of this Policy.

+4.3.
+In the absence of the Managing Director and Company Secretary, any material matters regarding disclosure issues must be referred to the Chair of the Board.

-4. Material Information
+5. Material Information

-- 4.1 In accordance with the ASX Listing Rules, the Company must immediately notify the market (via an announcement to the ASX) of any information concerning the Company which a reasonable person with experience in the industry in which the Company operates would expect to have a material effect on the price or value of the Company's securities. - 4.2 Information need not be disclosed if: - (a) a reasonable person would not expect the information to be disclosed; and - (b) the information is confidential and the ASX has not formed the view that the information has ceased to be confidential; and - (c) one or more of the following applies: - (i) it would breach the law to disclose the information; - (ii) the information concerns an incomplete proposal or negotiation; - (iii) the information comprises matters of supposition or is insufficiently definite to warrant disclosure; - (iv) the information is generated for internal management purposes; or - (v) the information is a trade secret. - 4.3 The Company is also required to disclose information if asked to do so by the ASX, to correct or prevent a false market. - 4.4 Note that the Company is deemed to have become aware of information where a Director or Executive Officer has, or ought to have, come into possession of the information in the course of the performance of their duties as a Director or Executive Officer. - 4.5 The Corporations Act 2001 defines a material effect on price or value as being where a reasonable person would be taken to expect information to have a material effect on the price or value of securities if the information would, or would be likely to, influence persons who commonly invest in securities in deciding whether to acquire or dispose of the securities.
+- 5.1.
+In accordance with the ASX Listing Rules, the Company must immediately notify the market (via an announcement to the ASX) of any information concerning the Company that a reasonable person would expect to have a material effect on the price or value of the Company's securities. - 5.2.
+Information need not be disclosed if: - (a) a reasonable person would not expect the information to be disclosed; and - (b) the information is confidential and the ASX has not formed the view that the information has ceased to be confidential; and - (c) one or more of the following applies: - (i) it would breach the law to disclose the information; - (ii) the information concerns an incomplete proposal or negotiation; - (iii) the information comprises matters of supposition or is insufficiently definite to warrant disclosure; - (iv) the information is generated for internal management purposes; or - (v) the information is a trade secret. - 5.3.
+The Company is also required to disclose information if asked to do so by the ASX, to correct or prevent a false market. - 5.4.
+Note that the Company is deemed to have become aware of information where a Director or senior executive officer has, or ought to have, come into possession of the information in the course of the performance of their duties as a Director or senior executive officer. - 5.5.
+The Corporations Act 2001 defines a material effect on price or value as being where a reasonable person would be taken to expect information to have a material effect on the price or value of securities if the information would, or would be likely to, influence persons who commonly invest in securities in deciding whether to acquire or dispose of the security.

-5. Review of Communications for Disclosure
+6. Review of Communications for Disclosure